Impairment Assessment Training Victoria

 Delivery: Webinar This is a Stream 2 module and it’s designed for doctors that have already successfully completed the Stream 1 module and hold that accreditation.
 Stream 2 modules do not have any assessment requirements, they will help you improve your proficiency by updating your skills in applying the AMA4 Guides and/or other prescribed assessment methods.
 Successful completion of the Stream 2 module will lead to awarding of the following update to accreditation: Spine Update Spinal Impairment Guides Modification Documents Update If you have not already successfully completed the Steam 1 module and you want to gain that accreditation, please go back to the homepage and enrol in the module titled: Spine (Stream 1) and Spinal Impairment Guides Modification Documents (Stream 1). *Course cost includes GST. *Participants need to have their AMA4 Guide with them when they attend training.
 Module information This module covers criteria for assessing spine using both the methodology from Chapter 3 of the Guides, and also some modification to those criteria, which applies in some cases, and is contained in an additional prescribed methodology called the Spinal Impairment Guides Modification Document.
 The module covers: The key concepts that apply to assessment of Spinal Impairment.
 The way in which some terms are given specific meaning within the Guides is different that from clinical practice.
 A logical path for consideration of Spinal Impairment, whether using the Guides, or with use of the Spinal Impairment Guides Modification Document.
 Apportionment of Impairment: The approach required to disentangle what impairment may or may not be related to a compensable event.
 Read more

 IMPORTANT NOTE: This Stream 1 module requires you to also complete Core (Stream 1) to become an approved assessor.
-Delivery: Webinar This is a Stream 1 module and it’s designed for doctors that have never successfully completed the Stream 1 module and do not hold the accreditation.
+Delivery: Webinar This is a Stream 1 module and it’s designed for doctors that have never successfully completed the Stream 1 module and do not hold that accreditation.
 Accreditation requires you to attend the session as well as successfully completing the module assessment.
-Successful completion of the module will lead to awarding of the following accreditation: Respiratory System and Respiratory System: Occupational Asthma If you have already successfully completed this module and you want to undertake continuing education, please go back to the homepage and enrol in Respiratory system update (Stream 2) and Respiratory system: Occupational Asthma update (Stream 2). *Course cost includes GST. *Participants need to bring their AMA4 Guide when they attend training.
-Module information This module covers assessment of respiratory abnormities using Chapter 5 of the Guides.
-It also covers the assessment of Occupational Asthma using an additional set of Guidelines which have been adopted for use in the WorkSafe and Wrongs Act jurisdictions, but not the TAC jurisdiction.
-The module includes: The types of injuries often associated with the three compensation jurisdictions that use the Guides.
-The Standards to which spirometry is to be conducted for the purposes of assessment using the Guides.
-The approach to derive a score of whole person impairment using Chapter 5.
-The approach to be taken when assessing occupational asthma.
-The approach to be taken to apportion an impairment score to account for extra pulmonary factors or pre-existing respiratory impairment.
+Successful completion of the module will lead to awarding of one accreditation: Lower Extremity If you have already successfully completed this module and you want to undertake continuing education, please go back to the homepage and enrol in Lower Extremity update (Stream 2). *Course cost includes GST. *Participants need to have their AMA4 Guide with them during the training.
+Module information The module covers the criteria from Chapter 3 of the Guides to evaluate permanent impairment of the lower extremity.
+The module includes: The various anatomic, diagnostic and functions methods which are used to evaluate impairment of the part of the lower extremity The logical path of consideration of what method is appropriate to evaluate any specific impairment of the lower extremity The logical path of consideration to derive an overall score for impairment of a lower extremity when there is more than one impairment The approach to disentangling potential overlaps of ratings with other chapters of the Guides Apportionment of Impairment: The approach required to disentangle what impairment may or may not be related to a compensable event.
 Read more

 Shopping Cart